My Gridcoin experiment is done

 And it looked like the feathers of a bird that did not live in this area unless it was a pet of a neighbor, and more than likely, the pet of a wealthy neighbor.

-As I bent down to the first pile of feathers, I started the process of categorizing what I found to any known bird.
+As I bent down to the first pile of feathers, I started the process of categorizing what I found into any known bird.
 Make that any known exotic bird.
-They were blue for the most part, but not the feathers of a scrub jay, or any other more common bird.
+They were blue for the most part, but not the feathers of a scrub jay or any other more common bird.

 I thought we were in trouble.
-The cats would be lucky if they would be able to show their faces in the area again.
+The cats would be lucky if they could show their faces in the area again.
 Maybe we could pretend we did not know them.

 “Oh, those collars must be from the previous owner.
 That isn’t our phone number on the tags.”
 Or, “Cats?
 We do not have any cats.
 They seem like ones we have seen around, but we can’t have cats.
 We’re both allergic.”